Salabhasana: Etymology and origins

-The asana's name comes from the Sanskrit शलभा shalabh which means "grasshopper" or "locust".
+The asana's name comes from the Sanskrit शलभ shalabh which means "grasshopper" or "locust".

 The pose is not found in the medieval hatha yoga texts.
 It is included in Yoga Ghamande's 1905 Yogasopana Purvacatuska, the first yoga manual with printed illustrations, uniquely as halftone plates.
 It is described independently in Swami Vishnudevananda's 1960 Complete Illustrated Book of Yoga in the Sivananda Yoga tradition, and by B. K. S. Iyengar in his 1966 Light on Yoga, implying that it may have older origins.
-A similar pose was found in Western gymnastics in The Bagot Stack Stretch-and-Swing System, 1931, though Mary Bagot Stack had visited India.
+A similar pose was found in Western harmonial gymnastics in The Bagot Stack Stretch-and-Swing System, 1931, though Mary Bagot Stack had visited India.